OpenBB-finance/OpenBB/website/content/platform/extensions/charting/index.md

 For functions that have pre-defined views, it serves as an intermediary between the user request and the response, activated when `chart=True`.
 When a chart is created, it will populate the existing, `chart`, attribute of the `OBBject`.
 This is where it is served by the FAST API from the function request.
 In the Python Interface, charts can be generated post-request, regardless of `chart=True`.

-The `chart` attribute in the OBBject contains three items, respones from the API have two:
+The `chart` attribute in the OBBject contains three items, responses from the API have two:

 - `fig`: The OpenBBFigure object - an extended Plotly GraphObjects class.
 Not included in the API response.
 - `content`: The Plotly JSON representation of the chart - Returned to the API.